Save iPhone From Water Damage

 Dropping your iPhone on a water can be one the worst feelings that one can get.
 What about the songs on it?
 The messages?
 The applications?
 The phone?
 The iPhone!!!
 These things may be screaming at the back of your head.
 Luckily, there is still a way with saving your iPhone from a potential water damage.
 Unlike most phones, iPhone battery cannot be easily removed so removing the battery (which is an important step in most phones) does not apply here.
 Check on the steps below on ways how to save your iPhone completely free from water damage.
 Though results may vary depending on the situation, following the steps below will ensure that you will have the best chance of saving your iPhone.

 Immediately Do These After iPhone Water Contact

-- 1Get the phone off from the water source ASAP.This is very basic.
+- 1This is very basic.
 You do not want to let your iPhone sit on the pool for a few minutes.
-The less time it is in contact with the water, the less possible water damage it can get.Advertisement
+The less time it is in contact with the water, the less possible water damage it can get.Get the phone off from the water source ASAP.Advertisement

-- 2Turn off your iPhone immediately.Shutting down the power on your phone will keep other parts from a short circuit.Advertisement
+- 2Shutting down the power on your phone will keep other parts from a short circuit.Turn off your iPhone immediately.Advertisement

 - 3Disconnect any accessories attached to your iPhone (headphones, chargers, ports, USB cables, etc)

 - 4To release moisture and water and to properly clean and dry up your phone.Remove any protective case on it.

 - 5Put attention to possible places where water can enter like the audio output jack, charger and USB port, the hard buttons (power, volume up and volume down buttons), microphones and speakers.
 Get your iPhone dried up until you won't see any marks of water on it.Use a towel or any clothing or material that is capable of absorbing water to dry up your iPhone.

 - 6If it is too big, you can use a toothpick (or any small and thin stick) and put cotton on it.Use Q-tips to absorb some water on the water entries of the phone.